mondradiko/mdo-core/BUILDING.md

 You will need to download the source of the following Libraries/sdks (in addition to the VulkanSDK):

-mdo-core(mdo-cli, mdo-utils)
+mdo-core(mdo-cli, mdo-utils):

--SDL2
+1. SDL2
--libuv
+2. libuv
--openxr(additonally needs jsoncpp)
+3. openxr(additonally needs jsoncpp)
--flecs
+4. flecs
--cmocka (.exe Installation is fine)
+5. cmocka (.exe Installation is fine)

 We then approach the process sequentially by each program listed with an mdo suffix: